Accident Prevention Program General Guidance and Instructions

 Download Chapter PDF

-This Accident Prevention Program (APP) provides guidance and establish is Department or unit safety policy and procedures.
-This APP incorporates requirements established in Washington State Division of Occupational Safety and Health (DOSH) rules, and WSU’s Safety Policy and Procedures Manual (SPPM).
+This Accident Prevention Program (APP) provides guidance and establishes Department or Unit safety policies and procedures.
+This APP incorporates requirements established in the Washington State Division of Occupational Safety and Health (DOSH) rules and in the WSU Safety Policy and Procedures Manual (SPPM).

 Department or Unit supervisors are expected to integrate procedures into relevant and applicable work activities, and employees are expected to apply them on the job.
 Sample procedural forms are referenced in individual APP chapters and are to be used when they apply.

 DOSH rules identify employer responsibilities for employee safety.
-WSU’s SPPM is similarly structured, identifying the unit-level authorities as the individuals responsible for employee safety.
+The WSU SPPM is similarly structured, identifying the unit-level authorities as the individuals responsible for employee safety.
 General supervisor and employee safety responsibilities are presented in Chapter 3.
-Subsequent APP chapters identify specific departmental, supervisor and employee responsibilities referencing DOSH rules and WSU’s SPPM.
+Subsequent APP chapters identify specific departmental, supervisor and employee responsibilities, referencing DOSH rules and WSU’s SPPM where necessary.

 D. New-Hire Safety Orientation

 Every new College of Arts and Sciences (CAS) employee will be provided a safety orientation per SPPM 2.16, and the employee’s supervisor will complete the Safety Orientation Checklist (see the link to the Safety Orientation Checklist above, under Section A, References).
 Workday initiates a Safety Orientation Checklist task for new and transfer employees.
 The completed Checklist is submitted to the appropriate unit-level office administrator and added to the employee file.

 Rehires or cyclical workers returning to work within six months and who will be performing work substantially like work previously performed need not be considered new hires except at the start of their initial cycle.
 If a rehire is assigned to a substantially different position or is assigned new tasks, then a new safety orientation should be conducted.